rogerjdeangelis/utl-drop-variables-whose-names-contain-any-of-several-substrings/README.md

     Drop variables whose names contain any of several substrings

     Problem: Drop variable names that contain either 'PP' or 'MEAN'

+    ee reecent elegant solution by Bart on the end;
+    It is nice to see experimentation with DOSUBL because it is not obvious to all the potential applications.
+My aging brain is not as nimble as it used to be.
+    Thanks for re-aquainting me with the tslit macro

+    Bartosz Jablonski
+    yabwon@gmail.com

     github
     https://tinyurl.com/y8aggy3b